Akira Toriyama: Early life

-Akira Toriyama was born in Nagoya, Aichi, Japan.
-He drew pictures from a young age, mainly of the animals and vehicles that he was also fond of.
-He related being blown away after seeing One Hundred and One Dalmatians (1961), and said he was drawn deeper into the world of illustration by hoping to draw pictures that good.
+Akira Toriyama was born in the town of Kiyosu, Aichi Prefecture, Japan.
+He had a younger sister.
+Toriyama drew pictures since a young age, mainly of the animals and vehicles that he was fond of.
+He remembered being blown away after seeing One Hundred and One Dalmatians (1961), and said he was drawn deeper into the world of illustration by hoping to draw pictures that good.
 He was shocked again in elementary school when he saw the manga collection of a classmate's older brother, and again when he saw a television set for the first time at a neighbor's house.
 He cited Osamu Tezuka's Astro Boy (1952–1968) as the original source for his interest in manga.
-Toriyama has recalled that when he was in elementary school all of his classmates drew imitating anime and manga, as a result of not having many forms of entertainment.
-He believes that he began to advance above everyone else when he started drawing pictures of his friends.
+Toriyama recalled that when he was in elementary school all of his classmates drew imitating anime and manga, as a result of not having many forms of entertainment.
+He believed that he began to advance above everyone else when he started drawing pictures of his friends.
 Despite being engrossed with manga in elementary school, Toriyama said he took a break from it in middle school, probably because he became more interested in films and TV shows.
 When asked if he had any formative experiences with tokusatsu entertainment, Toriyama said he enjoyed the Ultraman TV show and Gamera series of kaiju films.

 Toriyama said it was a "no-brainer" that he would attend a high school focused on creative design, but admitted he was more interested in having fun with friends.
 Although he still did not read much manga, he would draw one himself every once in a while.
-Despite his parents' strong opposition to it, Toriyama was confident about going into the work force upon graduation instead of continuing his education.
+Despite his parents' strong opposition, Toriyama was confident about going into the work force upon graduation instead of continuing his education.
 He worked at an advertising agency in Nagoya designing posters for three years.
-Although Toriyama said he adapted to the job quickly, he admitted that he was often late because he is not a morning person and often got reprimanded for dressing casually, until he got sick of the environment and quit.
+Although Toriyama said he adapted to the job quickly, he admitted that he was often late because he was not a "morning person" and got reprimanded for dressing casually.
+Resenting the routine, he became sick of the environment and quit.